rpereira-dev/xkrt/README.md

 # XKAAPI V2

 Welcome to the new experimental XKaapi implementation.
-This repository is high experimental and not yet fully compatible with older XKaapi release embedded into XKBlas at http://gitlab.inria.fr/xkblas/versions.
+This repository is highly experimental and not yet fully compatible with older XKaapi/XKBlas releases located at http://gitlab.inria.fr/xkblas/versions.

 ## ENVIRONMENT VARIABLES
 - `XKAAPI_HELP=1` - displays available environment variables